boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 ``GlobalIndexer``
 -----------------

-Using an `OperatorStencil`, the `GlobalIndexer` constructor can now determine which cells should be included in the PETSc ``Vec`` object representing a `Field`.
+Using an `OperatorStencil`, the `GlobalIndexer` constructor can determine which cells should be included in the PETSc ``Vec`` object representing a `Field`.
 All interior cells are always included.
-Guard cells which are required by the stencil to compute the operation on internal cells are also included.
+Boundary cells which are required by the stencil to compute the operation on internal cells are also included.
 A globally-unique index is assigned to each cell which is meant to be included and the communication routines on the `Mesh` type are used to determine the indices in guard cells.
-There will be a unique `GlobalIndexer` object for each `Mesh` and `OperatorStencil` pair.
-You will pass a ``std::shared_ptr<GlobalIndexer>`` object (with type-alias ``IndexerPtr``) when constructing ``PetscVector`` and ``PetscMatrix`` objects.
+There must be a unique `GlobalIndexer` object for each `Mesh` and `OperatorStencil` pair.
+You will need to pass a ``std::shared_ptr<GlobalIndexer>`` object (with type-alias ``IndexerPtr``) when constructing ``PetscVector`` and ``PetscMatrix`` objects.
 As the process of creating a ``GlobalIndexer`` is quite